Emmanuelbett67/top_UK_YouTubers_2024/README.md

 ## Data exploration notes

-This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc
+This is the stage where you have a scan of what's in the data, errors, inconsistencies, bugs, weird and corrupted characters, etc

 - What are your initial observations with this dataset?
 What's caught your attention so far?